tdunning/bandit-ranking/README.md

 page according to the actual quality of the item.
 Item quality will be sampled from a uniform distribution.
 In order to get decent averages, the system will run many (50) simulations in parallel.

+The file named "samples.csv" will contain data that defines a graph which shows the number of samples taken as a function of the rank of a comment.
+You should see a sharp drop at the end of the first page indicating that only the highest quality comments are actually characterized carefully.